U.S. Army Research Office

 Topic 2: Controlling Hyperelastic Matter

 Bring together soft condensed matter physics, continuum mechanics, neuromechanics, and under-actuated systems theory to generate novel frameworks for directing complex spatial motions and wave propagation capabilities within soft continua with nonlinear material properties.
 Theoretical principles are expected to be integrated with novel experimental platforms, possibly leveraging advances in printed programmable matter.
+New interests relevant to this topic include coupling advances in printing bionic programmable matter with new understanding of scaling and regeneration of self-organized patterns to push towards new capabilities to engineering biological plasticity.

 Topic 3: Theory of Morphological Energetics